Battle Stations (1997 video game)

-Battle Stations is a video game developed and published by Electronic Arts for the PlayStation and Sega Saturn in 1997.
+Battle Stations is a video game developed by Realtime Associates and published by Electronic Arts for the PlayStation and Sega Saturn in 1997.
 It was labeled as "a 32-bit upgrade to the Intellivision classic Sea Battle".

 Reception

 The PlayStation version received mixed reviews.
 Next Generation said, "As much fun as it can be, [the game's] depth just doesn't measure up to even its low-res ancestor over the long haul."